eStorMlucas/Alura-ReconhecimentoVoz/README.md

 this happens because I implementeded the all the funcionalities by my way

 ## That's it, enjoy the Game and find the easter egg :D
+be sure you're using Google Chrome browser to all the things go well